MarcelJurtz/mjurtz.com/about.md

 <!--<img src="{{ site.baseurl }}/assets/profile-placeholder.gif" title="Profile Picture" class="profile">-->

 Hey, I’m Marcel.
-I’m glad that you found my blog, where I document my thoughts and write about everything that interested in.
+I’m glad that you found my blog, where I document my thoughts and write about everything that I'm interested in.

 At the moment that includes mainly topics like software development with a focus on Android, C# and Xamarin, but also general related areas like encrypted communication or secure browsing.
 Regarding my topics in the area of software development I write about all sorts of subjects.
 From the introduction of a side project to a detailed description to a specific problems solution, you will find everything here.